2018 BayMarin Ministry Plan

 - Identify and empower new leaders to facilitate new Faith Communities at BayMarin.

-- Encourage targeted serving opportunities directly connected to our local and global partners for Faith Communities.
+- Encourage targeted serving opportunities directly connected to our local and global outreach partners for Faith Communities.

 - Invest in the leadership development of Spiritual Formation Leaders through ongoing development opportunities.